 Sugarloaf Path, East Coast Trail – one of the best coastal hikes in Canada

 The East Coast Trail is one of Canada’s premiere long distance hikes.
 But it’s broken into sections and each section can be done as a day trip.
 One of the best one day sections is the 8.9 km Sugarloaf Path.
 We hiked it from Logy Bay all the way back to downtown St. John’s via Quidi Vidi Village.

 Enjoy fantastic bird life, rugged coastal scenery and icebergs in season.

-The Skerwink Trail is a 5.3 kilometre loop hike that offers fantastic coastal scenery.
+One of the fun day hikes in Canada is the Skerwink Trail – a 5.3 km loop hike that offers fantastic coastal scenery.
 The well-built trail takes you by sea stacks, sea caves and arches, past capelin beaches and onto a promontory with a bench and a view where you might spot a minke whale or an errant iceberg.

-If you only have time for one hike in the park, make it this one.
-It’s a full day hike covering 16 kilometres with 800 metres of elevation gain.
+If you only have time for one hike in Gros Morne National Park, make it this one.
+It’s a 16 km day hike to get to the summit of Gros Morne Mountainwith 800 m of elevation gain.
 But the rewards are sublime ….on a clear day.
 Enjoy views of Ten Mile Pond, the Long Range Mountains, and Arctic tundra.
 Look for animals like moose and woodland caribou.